 Why is my homemade almond milk bitter?

 If your almond milk tastes bitter, the nuts are to blame.
-Nuts go bad faster than we think!
+Nuts have a very short shelf life and go bad faster than we think!
+Freezing nuts is the best way to store them long-term.

 Is it worth it to make your own almond milk?

 Yes!
 This milk only has TWO ingredients and is healthy.
-When you make your own almond milk, you will also get a creamy and richer flavor.
+When you make your own almond milk, you will also get a creamy and rich flavor.

 Homemade Almond Milk